MrCliff/iot-cloud-connection-proto/README.md

 This prototype is part of my Master's thesis.

+## Installation

+The project uses [pipenv](https://pipenv.pypa.io/en/latest/).
+For installation you need to run `pipenv install` in the root directory of this project.

 ## Running the script

 Example command for running the script is located in